Investments

 Acquisitions and developments

-RFF will pursue the acquisition of additional assets that grow the quantum and diversity of RFF’s earnings.
-The investment strategy is to invest across the full range of the asset continuum shown to the right, with the objective of ensuring the asset mix can continue to fund distributions.
+The acquisition of additional assets that grow the quantum and diversity of earnings are considered on an ongoing basis.
+The investment strategy is to invest across the full range of the asset continuum shown to the right, with the objective of funding distributions.

-Within various agricultural sectors, RFF is pursuing investment opportunities which may provide productivity gains or conversion to higher and better use.
+Within various agricultural sectors, investment opportunities which may provide productivity gains or conversion to higher and better use have been pursued.

 Spectrum of investment opportunities1